Pablo Caballero (footballer, born 1972)

-Pablo Leonardo Caballero Cáceres (born 25 June 1972, in Asunción) is a Paraguayan football manager and former player who played as a striker.
+Pablo Leonardo Caballero Cáceres (born 25 June 1972) is a Paraguayan football manager and former player who played as a striker.
+He is the current manager of Independiente FBC.

 Career

-Caballero had a well-traveled playing career, appearing for clubs in Chile, Mexico and Peru.
+Born in Asunción, Caballero had a well-traveled playing career, appearing for clubs in Chile, Mexico and Peru.
+In Chile, he played for Everton in the second level and Palestino, Huachipato, Cobreloa and Universidad Católica in the top level.
 He played for 15 different clubs before leaving 3 de Febrero in 2006, after a dispute with manager Alicio Solalinde.

 In 2003, Primera División de México side Puebla canceled his contract, ending a seven-year stint playing abroad, so Caballero returned to Paraguay to play for Cerro Porteño.

 After he retired from playing, Caballero became a football coach.
 In December 2008, he was appointed to manage 3 de Febrero, his first coaching position with professional club.